This is my list of the best European cities to visit in winter 2018/ 2019.

 Please use my link here for your bookings.

-This way I receive a small commission of your booking – with NO extra cost for you. =)
+This way I receive a small commission of your booking and can maintain this website – with NO extra cost for you. =)

 Another awesome website I love to use is Airbnb.
 Here you can rent a full apartment from locals directly.
 You can also just rent a room inside an apartment.